Respiratory Therapist Salary USA 2026: Complete Guide

 New Jersey offers respiratory therapist salary from $68,000 to $88,000 with excellent opportunities.
 Texas provides $58,000 to $80,000 in major cities with growing respiratory care demand.
 Florida offers $60,000 to $85,000 with expanding ICU and pulmonary centers.
 Illinois provides $62,000 to $88,000 with strong job stability.
 Washington State offers $65,000 to $90,000 with excellent work environment and modern hospitals.

 Specialization significantly increases respiratory therapist salary and earning potential.
-Moreover, respiratory therapists in high-demand specialties command premium compensation.
+Moreover, professionals in high-demand specialties command premium compensation.
 Therefore, choosing your specialty impacts lifetime earnings substantially.
-For instance, NICU respiratory therapists earn more than general respiratory therapists.
-Also, pulmonary function specialists earn more than entry-level respiratory care workers.
+For instance, NICU respiratory therapists earn more than general professionals.
+Also, pulmonary function specialists earn more than entry-level workers.
 So, specialty selection shapes your financial future.

 Highest-Paying Specializations